Victim Witness Services

 As passed by the Illinois General Assembly, these rights include:

-The right to notice and to a hearing before a court ruling on a request for access to any of the victim’s records, information, or communications that are privileged or confidential by law.
+- The right to notice and to a hearing before a court ruling on a request for access to any of the victim’s records, information, or communications which are privileged or confidential by law.

-The right to be reasonably protected from the accused through the criminal justice process.
+- The right to be reasonably protected from the accused throughout the criminal justice process.

-The right to be represented at the trial and all other court proceedings on the same basis as the accused, unless the victim is to testify and the court determines that the victim’s testimony would be materially affected if the victim hears other testimony at the trial.
+- The right to be present at the trial and all other court proceedings on the same basis as the accused, unless the victim is to testify and the court determines that the victim’s testimony would be materially affected if the victim hears other testimony at the trial.

-The right to have present at all court proceedings, including proceedings under the Juvenile Court Act of 1987, subject to the rules of evidence, an advocate and another support person of the victim’s choice.
+- The right to have present at all court proceedings, including proceedings under the Juvenile Court Act of 1987, subject to the rules of evidence, an advocate and other support person of the victim’s choice.

 A “Witness” means any person who personally observed the commission of a crime and who will testify on behalf of the State of Illinois; or a person who will be called by the prosecution to give testimony establishing a necessary nexus between the offender and the violent crime.
 A witness under this definition as in the Illinois Rights of Crime Victims and Witnesses Act shall have the following rights: